biomed-AI/CellFM/readme.md

 ## Tutorials

 We provide tutorials for CellFM applications.
-Checkpoints of our model are stored in [huggingface](https://huggingface.co/ShangguanNingyuan/CellFM).
+Checkpoints of our model are stored in huggingface ([Model Card](https://huggingface.co/ShangguanNingyuan/CellFM) and [Pre-trained Model](https://huggingface.co/ShangguanNingyuan/CellFM/tree/main)).

 ### Tutorial 1: Cell Annotation